Do experts help in divorce cases? Specifically custody evaluators?

 I still use expert witnesses, but because of what I stated above, I used expert witnesses more in the past than I do now.

 And one of the most useless expert witnesses for the money is . . .

-It’s not always the custody evaluator’s fault either.
+The custody evaluator.
+It’s not necessarily the custody evaluator’s fault.

 Custody evaluations cost at least $2,000, but usually cost around three to five times that amount by the time you factor in the evaluation, the evaluator’s written report or deposition, and the evaluator’s time in court.

 Of all the custody evaluators I have utilized in my career, the court has yet to adopt the evaluator’s recommendations in their entirety.
 Let that sink in.

 I often wonder if the evaluator (regardless of whether the evaluator did a great job or a mediocre job) was worth the expense.
 Part of me says, “Imagine how much worse the custody award might have been for your client if you didn’t have the expert witness,” but another part of me says, “Your client paid about $10,000 for that custody evaluation and ended up with what he/she likely would have gotten anyway.”